smissingham/missingham.net/content/index.md

   - software-development
   - linux
 created: 2024-12-28T11:00
-updated: 2025-01-03T12:51
+updated: 2025-03-12T13:27
 ---
-G'day, welcome to my *[Digital Garden](https://quartz.jzhao.xyz/philosophy)*, where I keep my notes on thoughts, experiments, and how-to's.
+G'day, welcome to my *[Digital Garden](https://quartz.jzhao.xyz/philosophy)*, where I keep my public notes on thoughts, experiments, and how-to's.

-I'm a software & devops engineer, and a revenue management analyst.
+I'm a software generalist.
+I've been a polyglot programmer & analyst for 10+ years, always somewhere close to the revenue management & logistics industries.

 Looking for content?
-Take a look in the explorer (side or bottom), search a keyword in the search box, or check out my list of current interests below.
+Take a look in the explorer (side or bottom), search a keyword in the search box, or check out my [[Brain Backlog]] note where I log my to-research items.

-Interested in my current activities?
-Check out my [[Brain Backlog]]

 Got an idea for a subject I should investigate?
-Reach out on [LinkedIn](https://www.linkedin.com/in/sean-missingham/) or [Email Me](mailto:sean@missingham.com)
+Reach out thought the social links in the website footer.